 This annual program prioritizes lines for replacement based on frequency of breaks and ability to complete multiple replacements in a consolidated area.
 The Water Line Replacement Program is a long-term, strategic effort.
 Breaks and basic care activities are performed through the City's utility maintenance operation.

 If your home or business is located in one of the replacement locations, you will receive a letter at least one week before the project notifying you of the work to be performed, timeline for completion and anticipated impacts to you.
-Click the hyperlink above to view the letter for your street.
-(These links will be updated as letters are sent.)

 City and contractor staff perform the following standard planned sequence for replacement of any water line.